-The inclusion of interaction terms between NUD and the coverage shares in specification (vi) does not have additional explanatory power.
-It neither yields significant coefficients, nor does it raise the $\mathbb{R}^2$ .
-So we resort to specification (v) as our preferred specification for further analysis.
+The inclusion of interaction terms between NUD and the coverage shares in specification (viii) does not have additional explanatory power.
+It neither yields significant coefficients, nor does it raise the R2.
+So we resort to specification (vii) as our preferred specification for further analysis.